tdm-project/tdm-edge/docs/manual/en/chapters/06_manual_stations.md

-## 6. CONFIGURATION OF MEASURE STATIONS
+## 6. CONFIGURATION OF THE MEASURE STATIONS
 To develop the prototype two measure stations have been connected to the Edge Gateway by using a local WiFi connection available on the installation site.
 In the following sections are described the instructions for the correct connection of the stations.

 ### 6.1 ENVIRONMENTAL AND WEATHER STATION 'STUTTGART FINE DUST SENSOR'